Singapore University of Social Sciences School of Law

-The Singapore University of Social Sciences School of Law (SUSS School of Law) is an autonomous law school of Singapore University of Social Sciences.
+The Singapore University of Social Sciences School of Law (SUSS Law) is an autonomous law school of Singapore University of Social Sciences.
 It was established in 2017, as Singapore's third law school after the NUS Faculty of Law and the SMU School of Law.
 The school was established to address the shortage of practitioners in family and criminal law.
 In 2018, it was reported that of the 60 pioneer SUSS law students, seven have either dropped out or deferred their studies setting the attrition rate at 10%.

 The school offers a 4.5 to 6 years undergraduate Bachelor of Laws (LLB) degree programme, and a 4 to 6 years graduate Juris Doctor (JD) programme.
 The school also offers the Master of Taxation (MTax) programme in collaboration with the Tax Academy of Singapore (TA).

 For entry to its LLB or JD programmes, prospective students must have taken The Law National Aptitude Test (LNAT) conducted in the relevant year of application.
 They must also go through an interview conducted by the SUSS School of Law and submit an essay—written under supervision during the admissions process.
 There is no minimum LNAT score to be eligible for admission into the LLB or JD programmes but a demonstration of aptitude to practice law must be shown.